ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms.
-Mostly sunny.
-High near 93, with temperatures falling to around 91 in the afternoon.
+Some of the storms could produce heavy rain.
+Partly sunny.
+High near 93, with temperatures
-         Heat index values as high as 109.
-Southwest wind around 9 mph.
+         falling to around 88 in the afternoon.
+Heat index values as high as 107.
+Southwest wind 7 to 10 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms likely.
+Some of the storms could produce heavy rain.
 Mostly cloudy, with a low around 73.
+South
-Southwest wind 2 to 6 mph.
-Chance of precipitation
+         southwest wind 2 to 7 mph.
+Chance of precipitation is 70%.<br></div>
-         is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Independence Day</h3>Showers and thunderstorms likely before 10am, then showers and thunderstorms likely between 10am and 1pm, then showers and
+         <h3>Independence Day</h3>Showers and thunderstorms likely before 1pm, then showers and thunderstorms likely between 1pm and 4pm, then showers and thunderstorms
-         thunderstorms likely.
+         likely.
 Partly sunny, with a high near 90.
-Heat index values as high as 105.
-West southwest wind 2 to 6 mph.
-         Chance of precipitation is 60%.<br></div>
+Southwest wind 3 to 7 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">